hramzan01/hramzan01/README.md

 <h1 align="left">Hi 👋, I'm Haaris</h1>
-<p align="left">An architect turned data professional.
+<p align="left">A former architect turned data professional.
 I build data driven applications using python.
 From the decarbonisation of modern housing and renewable energy⚡️ to monitoring the big data requirements of future cities from across the world! see some of my recent github projects here!</p>

 <div align='left' id="badges">
   <a href="https://www.linkedin.com/in/haaris-ramzan-cv/">